-Here are just two of many:
+Here are just four of many:

 "Prince of Thorns, by Mark Lawrence.
 It was exactly as I expected it to be–which is to say, full of unrelenting rape"